 Even though having bite marks on your exposed skin is an obvious sign that you have bed bugs at home, basing your actions, or waiting for these bites to appear before you act on it, could make it too late for you.
-This is because bite marks from bed bugs would appear after 1 or 2 weeks, in which time the bed bugs would have probably spread to different parts of your home.
-Bed bug bites appear on a pattern, usually a straight line and are not scattered like flea bites.
+This is because bite marks from bed bugs would appear after 1 or 2 weeks, at which time the bed bugs would have probably spread to different parts of your home.
+Bed bug bites appear as a pattern, usually a straight line.
+They are not scattered like flea bites.

 We can always look for other signs of their presence.
-These signs include a sweet musty odor on your bed; blood-filled fecal matter excreted on your mattress; exoskeletons from the bed bugs after molting; you might also see bed bugs in the folds of the mattresses.
+These signs include a sweet musty odor on your bed, blood-filled fecal matter excreted on your mattress, exoskeletons from the bed bugs after molting, or you might even see bed bugs in the folds of the mattresses.

 Before you leave home, pack using a suitcase with hard sides.
-Since bed bugs are good at hitchhiking, such suitcase would not give them hiding places that they can latch on.
+Since bed bugs are good at hitchhiking, such a suitcase would not give them hiding places that they can latch on to.
 Wrap your suitcase in plastic for added protection, especially if you cannot bring a hard-sided suitcase.

 If you are a frequent traveler, you may try investing in a sleeping bag liner.
 At least, you are sure that what you would be sleeping on is clean, since you brought it in the first place.
 This would also help you keep other insects out, like mosquitoes and cockroaches.